-All types of commercial fuel will not be allowed.
+All types of commercial fuel shall not be permitted.

-JUMPING DEVICES (SPRINGS, SPRINGS) AND SHUTTLECOCKS OR SAWS
+JUMPING DEVICES (SPRINGS, SPRINGS) AND FLYWHEELS OR SAWS.

-Under no circumstances may the spring(s) be loaded outside the combat area or test area.
+Under no reason or circumstance may the spring(s) be loaded outside the combat area or test area.

 Prototypes that use small springs or springs in their systems for switching or internal operation shall not comply with the rule.
 No springs, springs, flywheels, saws, discs or any other type of device capable of continuing to function by kinetic energy action may be activated or tested outside the combat area or test area.
 There shall be a remote method capable of generating and dissipating the energy of the device under the power of the prototype.